-Know how scoring works so you can build better credit.
+Know how your FICO credit score works so you can build better credit.

-Let’s face it: credit scores can be really confusing.
+Let’s face it: credit scores (including your FICO credit score) can be really confusing.
 You see advertisements on TV all the time indicating you have three scores and they all make a difference in whether that auto loan or mortgage lender is going to give you the best deal.

 In truth, you actually have more than three scores, because every credit bureau, every lender and every creditor can actually have their own formula used to calculate your risk as a borrower – which is what your score measures.